 Top Things to See and Do in Seattle

-Head to Pioneer Square – Once in the heart of the city, Pioneer Square is the site where the city’s founders first settled in 1852.
-History is all around with cobblestone streets and classic red brick buildings lining the ninety-acre district.
+- Head to Pioneer Square – Once in the heart of the city, Pioneer Square is the site where the city’s founders first settled in 1852.
+History is all around with cobblestone streets and classic red brick buildings lining the 90-acre district.
 I highly recommend the underground tour.
 It provides a rich history into the early beginnings of Seattle.

-Eat seafood at the Port of Seattle – Enjoy the beauty and cleanliness of the Port of Seattle at the Waterfront Park and the Bell Street Pier at Pier 66.
+- Eat seafood at the Port of Seattle – Enjoy the beauty and cleanliness of the Port of Seattle at the Waterfront Park and the Bell Street Pier at Pier 66.
 It includes pavilions and restaurants which trace all the way along Elliott Bay almost until Pike Place Market.
-Bay Pavilion in particular is a cry back to the waterfront of yesteryear with original wooden design in place.
+Bay Pavilion, in particular, is a cry back to the waterfront of yesteryear with original wooden design in place.
 Stop here to sample some great seafood.

-Find music in Hing Hay Park – Visit the International District and go to Hing Hay Park, a district home to musical performances and cultural events or go to be a part of the atmosphere, chess players and morning Tai-Chi are part of the park’s regular activities.
+- Find music in Hing Hay Park – Visit the International District and go to Hing Hay Park, a district home to musical performances and cultural events or go to be a part of the atmosphere, chess players, and morning Tai-Chi are all a part of the park’s regular activities.
 Or perhaps do like the locals and find a karaoke bar (this will not be difficult) and a place to drink bubble tea!
 If you want to find out more about this Asian-American community then consider a trip to the Wing Luke Asian Museum.

-Watch boats at the Ballard Locks – The locks provide a link for boats between the Puget Sound and the Ship Canal.
+- Watch boats at the Ballard Locks – The locks provide a link for boats between the Puget Sound and the Ship Canal.
 Locals and tourists alike watch the parade of boats pass through as the locks’ water levels are adjusted.
 I highly recommend the fish ladder which allows salmon to pass between the fresh and salt water.
 There are glass panels below the water line to watch the fish as they swim.
 It’s pretty cool.

-Alki Beach – Sticking out onto Puget Sound, this is a great spot to kick back and relax on the shore, watch the cruise ships passing by or simply people watch.
-After all that activity, treat yourself to a meal at one of the many restaurants around this area.
+- Alki Beach – Sticking out onto Puget Sound, this is a great spot to kick back and relax on the shore, watch the cruise ships passing by or simply people watch.
+After all, that activity, treat yourself to a meal at one of the many restaurants around this area.